Tools, Tips, Time, & Temperatures: A General Brewing Guide

 Steeping time and temperature may vary from tea to tea.
 Black, fruit tisanes, herbal, and rooibos tea can be brewed at higher temperatures.
 But even at higher temperatures, their steeping times can vary.
 White and green teas are brewed at a lower temperature and Oolong falls between high and low.
 Refer to the brewing guide for temperatures and steep times for the specific amount and type of tea.

 Brewing for cold teas is simple and easy.
-You don’t really need any fancy equipment.
+You don’t really need any fancy equipment, though we do sell an Iced Tea Brewer by Capresso.
 Check out our blogs on Cold Brew Tea, Iced Tea, and even the delicious yet controversial Sun Tea.
 It doesn’t matter if you prefer hot or cold drinks.
 Tea offers something for everyone!